paulypi/soraBotic/README.md

 01 | BKW
 00 | Stop

-In order to set the directions of 4 motors we can work with a 1 byte value (8-bit).
+In order to set the directions of 4 motors we can work with 1 byte value (8-bit).
-If we take into account the use of 4 mechanum wheels, 10 directions are possible.
+If we take into account the use of 4 mechanum wheels, 10 directions are possible with a break position.

 Direction | M1M2 M3M4 | Decimal
 --------- | --------- | -------